-Who Is Exempt from Workers' Compensation in Florida?
+Who Is Exempt From Workers' Compensation Insurance in Florida?

 So, if you are an employee of a business with at least three other employees, you are covered by workers’ comp.
 If, however, your employer has fewer than four employees, you may not be covered.

 While this is the general rule for most businesses in Florida regarding workers’ compensation coverage, the state also has industry-specific rules regarding who must provide workers’ compensation and which employees are covered.

 What Are the Workers' Comp Requirements in the Construction and Agricultural Industries?

 Florida has specific rules for workers’ compensation coverage within the construction industry and the agricultural industry.
 If a construction company employs even one employee, it must carry workers’ compensation insurance.

 This includes the business owner if the business owner is a corporate officer; it also includes members of an LLC.
 The state also clearly defines which jobs are classified as being in the construction industry.